codeplatoon-devops/calculator-webapp/README.md

 This guide roughly follows the [basic Flask install steps](https://flask.palletsprojects.com/en/2.3.x/installation/)

 ## Dependencies
+These are the dependencies required for this project.
+Installation steps are below.

 - a package manager - `apt` or `yum` (or `brew` for that matter)
 - git
 - python3